Neonatal Nurse Practitioner (NNP)

 You will complete your NNP specialty program through a modified learning (block) format that includes: (1) courses offered in concentrated blocks of time on campus, including weekends, up to four times per semester, (2) on-line conferencing and (3) distributed course delivery methods which allow for continued faculty contact between sessions.

 Students are required to attend courses in concentrated blocks of time on campus: 3 blocks in the Fall Semester, 2 blocks in the Spring semester and 1 block in the Summer for approximately five days.
-Clinical practicum placement is arranged in your home area provided a suitable agency and preceptor are available.
-Sites and preceptors are subject to Vanderbilt faculty approval.
+Due to State Boards of Nursing and/or State Higher Educational rules, the School may not be able to provide clinical placements in your location of choice, but every reasonable effort will be made to accommodate your placement request.

 MSN Program for BSN Certificate-Prepared